 - The actual camera or mic: if the camera or mic is of poor quality, that will be the limiting factor in how high of quality you will see.

 - Browser or Operating System software: if a system's software is out of date, it is possible to be missing needed software patches to perform optimally.

-Ways to pinpoint the issue based on above:
+Ways to pinpoint the issue based on the above:

 - Test your device's ability to have a webRTC call: https://test.webrtc.org/ - run the automated tests found on this page, and see if any of the tests fail.
 Note: a warning isn't usually a problem.

-- To the network latency, run https://test.webrtc.org/?test_filter=Network - Important: keep the page in the forefront on you device and let the test run till completion; 3-4 minutes.
+- To the network latency, run https://test.webrtc.org/?test_filter=Network - Important: keep the page in the forefront on your device and let the test run till completion; 3-4 minutes.

-- Quit other programs running on the computer: any program not need for the call should be close to see if the problem persists.
-A quick way to ensure this is to close all the programs, and then restart the device.
+- Quit other programs running on the computer: any program not needed for the call should be close to see if the problem persists.
+A quick way to ensure this is to close all the programs and then restart the device.

 - Camera/Mic quality: usually only applicable on older devices, but if needed, go out and buy a 720p webcam for $20 online.

 - Software updates: most devices and browsers nowadays have automatic updates, but they do need a restart to take effect.
 Restart the program or computer if you haven't in a while.